This post contains affiliate links.

 Mission Almonds

-Mission almonds are small and round with a dark brown, almost black, skin.
-They have a rich, intense almond flavor.
+Mission almond is a classification that includes several sub-varieties we cover here, like butte, Fritz, and padre.
+They are small, dark brown, and can be almost black.
+They have a rich, intense almond flavor that is enhanced when roasting.
 They are often used in making almond paste and marzipan due to their strong flavor and dark color.
 Did we say they grow in California?
+Well, actually, California produces 80% of the worldโ€™s almonds, so yep, they are Californian.

 Ne Plus Ultra Almonds